ibm-cloud-docs/solution-tutorials/vpc-bm-vmware.md

 You need to plan and decide your VMware deployments storage solution before you order the bare metal servers.
 If you use NFS backed {{site.data.keyword.vpc_short}} file share as the primary storage, you can start with a minimum of 2 bare metal servers with and select a [profile](https://{DomainName}/docs/vpc?topic=vpc-bare-metal-servers-profile) starting with `bx2-`, which includes a local SATA M.2 mirrored drive.
 If you plan to use vSAN, you need to select a minimum of 3 bare metal servers with and select a [profile](https://{DomainName}/docs/vpc?topic=vpc-bare-metal-servers-profile) starting with `bx2d-`, which includes a local SATA M.2 mirrored drive and a number of NVMe U.2 SSDs.
 {: important}

 Deploying VMware on {{site.data.keyword.vpc_short}} requires multiple steps.
-Follow steps 1 through 4 below for an initial setup for your base VMware Deployment.
-After vCenter and the base setup has been completed, you can create storage for your cluster based on your preference by following either step 5 or 6.
+Follow steps 1 through 4 below for an initial setup for your base VMware deployment.
+After vCenter and the base setup has been completed, you can create or attach shared storage for your cluster based on your preference by following either step 5 or 6.

 1. [Provision a {{site.data.keyword.vpc_short}} for VMware deployment](https://{DomainName}/docs/solution-tutorials?topic=solution-tutorials-vpc-bm-vmware-vpc#vpc-bm-vmware-vpc)
 2. [Provision {{site.data.keyword.dns_full_notm}} for VMware deployment](https://{DomainName}/docs/solution-tutorials?topic=solution-tutorials-vpc-bm-vmware-dns#vpc-bm-vmware-dns)